Average Salary in Pakistan and Outsourcing Trends

 The Average Salary in Pakistan varies depending on the employee’s level of education, The person with a higher educational degree will get paid higher than a person with a lower educational degree.

-• Certificate or Diploma: A person with a Certificate or Diploma will get paid 17% more than a person with just a High School Fresher.
+• Certificate or Diploma: A person with a certificate or diploma will get paid 17% more than a person with just a High School Fresher.

-• Bachelor’s Degree: A person with a Bachelor’s degree in any department will get paid 24% more than a person with a Certificate or Diploma.
+• Bachelor’s Degree: A person with a Bachelor’s degree in any department will get paid 24% more than a person with a certificate or diploma.

 • Master’s Degree: A Master’s Degree holder with a degree in any field will get paid 29% more than a Bachelor’s Degree holder.